xiaoxianyu-office/mm/skills/mechanics/damage.md

     - damage{amount=10;element=FIRE} @target ~onUse
     - damage{amount=10;element=ICE} @target ~onUse

-This element can by named anything, and can be used in a mob's DamageModifiers to alter resistance to the damage type as needed:
+This element can buy named anything, and can be used in a mob's DamageModifiers to alter resistance to the damage type as needed:

     DamageModTest:
       Type: COW